YAGNI, Cargo Cult and Overengineering - the Planes Won't Land Just Because You Built a Runway in Your Backyard19 Aug 2017

 Around the same time, I had started hearing and reading about the shiny, new technology that was going to change the way we use databases.
 The NoSQL movement was gaining momentum.
 I was reading blogs about how MongoDB is big time outperforming ancient, non web scale relational databases.

 Me: So, between RDBMS and NoSQL databases, which one do you think is the best?

 Professor: Well, it depends.

 Professor: Depends on what you are trying to achieve.
 Both have their pros and cons.
 You pick the right tool for the job.

 Me: But MySQL can’t really scale.

 SQL was hard for my brain, especially the joins.
 I loved NoSQL.
 Simple key->value model without any joins!
-Stone-aged RDBMS systems that were designed in 1960’s were simply not enough to keep up with modern demands.
-I had lost all interest in RDBMS and predicted they’ll just die off in the next few years.
+RDBMS systems that were designed in 1960’s were simply not enough to keep up with modern demands.
+I had lost all interest in RDBMS and predicted they’ll just fade off in the next few years.

 It’s 2012.
 We’re redesigning my employer’s flagship product.
 The first version was a monolith that used the boring MySQL.
 Spending too much time reading blogs and Hacker News comments section, we convinced ourselves that we need to go big and modern:

 - Break monolith into service-oriented architecture, aka, the SOA.